dougeby/IntuneDocs/intune/conditional-access-assign-jamf.md

 2. Configure the **Microsoft Intune Integration** payload, including the trigger and execution frequency.
 3. Click the **Scope** tab, and scope the policy to all targeted devices.
 4. Click the **Self Service** tab to make the policy available in Jamf Self Service.
 Include the policy in the **Device Compliance** category.
 Click **Save**.

+## Removing a Jamf-managed device from Intune

+You can't remove a Jamf-managed device from Intune.
+You have to remove Jamf-managed devices from Jamf Pro, which will then remove it from Intune.

+Learn how to [remove a Jamf-managed device in the Jamf Pro docs](https://www.jamf.com/jamf-nation/articles/80/unmanaging-computers-while-preserving-their-inventory-information).
+You can also file a support ticket with [Jamf support](https://www.jamf.com/support/) for additional help.

 ## Next steps